Course Outline

 Goal:

-To create a nutrition communication video for a selected target audience that integrates communication, marketing and ethical practice principles.
+To create a strength based, evidence informed nutrition communication video for a selected audience and social media platform that integrates culturally sensitive communication, marketing and ethical practice principles.

 Product: Artefact - Creative